felipee-monteiro/discord_deploy/README.md

 ### First of all, thank you guys for installing !

+### Before Start

+- "TOKEN" and "GUILD_ID" env variables are required.
+(GUILD_TEST_ID is opcional);
+- "commands" directory must exists anywhere in your project.

 ### Why

 #### Simple:

 With one command, you are done to deploy slash commands easily.

 #### Tiny:

 Just 2.8kB (main file).

 #### Hight Peformant and Scalable:

 Uses streams to support large files on demand.

 ### Install